Handling Wrongful Death Cases in Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Section 12-611 of the Arizona Revised Statutes (A.R.S.) provides that when a person’s death is due to a “wrongful act, neglect or default,” a wrongful death lawsuit may be filed if the deceased individual would have been entitled to recover damages based on the “wrongful act, neglect or default” that caused his or her death.
 Put simply, because the injured party is no longer alive, certain survivors have the right to recover damages by initiating a wrongful death lawsuit.
+Anyone considering filing a suit should first consult with a Phoenix wrongful death attorney to ensure their rights are protected.

 - The surviving husband or wife